sam-malanchuk/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client-side routing allows for the page content to change without refreshing the page because it uses the pre-downloaded routing in the browser.
+Server-side routing has to send a request to the server and reload the whole page to recieve a response back.

 - [ ] What does HTTP stand for?

+HyperText Transfer Protocol

 - [ ] What does CRUD stand for?

+An application which can Create, Read, Update, Delete items.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+We used the HTTP methods GET, POST, DELETE, PUT through the client Axios.

 - [ ] Mention three tools we can use to make AJAX requests.

+We used Promises through Axios which were done in React.

 ## Project Set Up